sidg1215/DesignPatterns/Creational Patterns/Builder Pattern/README.md

 ```

-With this Builder class, we now have a more robust way of creating Computer objects, as such:
+With this Builder class, we now have a more robust way of creating ```Computer``` objects, as such:
 ```java
 Computer comp = new Builder().comp.motherboard("Intel").processor("Intel").memory("8 GB").graphicsCard("NVIDIA").storage("512 GB").build();
 ```
-Compared to the long list of ```set(Property)``` calls that had to be made in the previous, bad implementation, this way of creating Computer objects is a lot cleaner and easier to use.
+Compared to the long list of ```set{Property}``` calls that had to be made in the previous, bad implementation, this way of creating ```Computer``` objects is a lot cleaner and easier to use.

 ## What have we accomplished?
-Although what has been accomplished is mainly an aesthetic change in the code, by employing the Builder pattern, you essentially make a way for yourself and other developers using your code to construct objects in many different ways, and also make it easier for developers to construct them, which in the long run, allows for code to be written and integrated faster into the codebase.
+Although what has been accomplished is mainly an aesthetic change in the code, by employing the Builder design pattern, you essentially make a way for yourself and other developers using your code to construct objects in many different ways, and also make it easier for developers to construct them, which in the long run, allows for code to be written and integrated faster into the codebase.